ofiryakobi/debm/README.md

 ```

 Now you can play around with the model, see what predictions you are getting
-for different Gammas, plot the results, etc. Here is a quick start for you to copy&paste:
+for different Gammas, plot the results, etc. Here is a quick start to copy&paste:
 ```
 gm=GreedyMyopia({'Gamma':1}, [A,B], 1000)
 predicted=gm.Predict()